After Dinner, Family Time

 It was a way for family history to be passed down.
 On those special evenings uncontrolled laughter rang out when animated storytellers recanted yet another wild tale of their childhood.
 Some told of troubles when the parent’s good advice was ignored.
 Even as a young child, I know I hung onto every word.
 I didn’t want the evening to end.
 We lived by a motto ‘Work hard during the day, but always take time to enjoy the evenings.’
 It was as if God himself had set aside those events for our well-being.
 They were good for our social, physical, and mental health.

-These family times were a good time also for the ladies to knock out some light work, such as sewing, knitting, crocheting, or shelling a basket of stringed beans.
+These family times were a good time also for the ladies to knock out some light work, such as sewing, knitting, crocheting, or shelling a basket of string beans.
 Since it was cooler outside and family was there, they could depend on having ample help to share in the light labor.
-I remember so clearly when I reached into granny’s apron for a handful of ‘half-runners,’ or ‘Kentucky Wonder’ string beans.
+I remember so clearly when I reached into granny’s apron for a handful of ‘half-runners,’ or ‘Kentucky Wonder’ string beans to break.
 All the little children learned to string beans at the feet of the elderly.
 We competed to see who could string the most.
-Granny inspected our processed bowls and reject any that didn’t meet her standards.
+Granny inspected our processed bowls and rejected any that didn’t meet her standards.
 I know that I wanted to help and to make my granny proud, so I was careful to do a good job.
 While working on the beans we listened to the adults tell news of our friends or relatives.
 It was during these times I heard the best stories of things that had happened years earlier when the grownups were still young.
 It was not unusual for a wild anecdote or two to crop up concerning an ancestor.
 This is where I learned about my uncles, aunts, cousins, and great, great grand-parents, some of which I never met.

 Sometimes at these informal meetings we spoke about the challenges we were facing.
 Whether it was a bully at school, an upcoming need to conserve spending, or questions relating to schoolwork, it was a good time to share.
 It was here that I first learned to seek advice about my problems and to set goals.

 I remember that it was there when we heard that a friend or neighbor needed help, perhaps brought on by an illness, or some other misfortune.
 We reasoned that if it affected our neighbors, it also affected us.
 I remember visiting families to ‘run by’ a meal, or to make plans for helping them in some other way.
 I knew of several times when a neighbor helped bring in a friend’s harvest, or split and stack some firewood.
 I even remember trying to find ways to earn some extra money to help when a family’s income stream suddenly stopped because of layoffs, or coalfield closures.
 This helped me see that mankind shows its best character when we help someone in need.
-It taught me that friends stick together during difficult times.
+It taught me that friends and family stick together during difficult times.

-In those happy times, when friends or neighbors dropped by one of them might break out a guitar, a banjo, an autoharp, or dulcimer.
+In those happy times, when friends or neighbors dropped by, one of them might break out a guitar, a banjo, an autoharp, or dulcimer.
 That was a sign that the neighborhood may be in for an impromptu jam session.
 While the musicians sawed away on fiddles or hammered a tune on a five-string banjo, the kids danced flatfoot, or ‘clogged.’
 One friend of mine could play any instrument by ear.
 It didn’t matter if it was a string, brass, woodwind, or percussion.
 I envied him since I had to learn to read music and practice to play anything and then still not perform near his level.

-I remember when granny came out on the porch a couple of times during the day and swept it free of coal cinders deposited from the heavy clouds of smoke emulating from the passing coal-fired trains.
+I remember when granny came out on the porch a couple of times during the day to sweep it free of coal cinders deposited from heavy clouds emulating from the passing coal-fired trains.
 Our home was only a block from the C&O railway that transported coal from the mines to the coal piers in Virginia.
 We had two steam-fired passenger trains and several steam-fired freight, and coal trains each day that went through town sending heavy blankets of smoke and cinders that blanketed everything.
 Granny swept the porch to insure it stayed clean enough for the guests that might come by later in the evening.
 She did not want to give the impression she was not a good housekeeper.